plumier/plumier/docs/refs/Converters.md

 Converters will automatically convert bound value (provided by Parameter Binding) into parameter type specified.

 > To be able to make converters work properly Plumier need TypeScript design type information, by providing any decorator on the appropriate action.
-Use `@route` decorator is best practice to make data binding work properly
+Use `@route` decorator is best practice to make converter and parameter work properly.

 ### Number Converter